Ivy Sole

-Taylor C. McLendon (born 1995), known professionally as Ivy Sole, is an American rapper and record producer from Philadelphia, PA.
+Taylor C. McLendon (born 1995), known professionally as Ivy Sole, is an American rapper and record producer from Philadelphia.
 Ivy Sole has been a member of Indigold, Liberal Art, and Third Eye Optiks.
 Ivy Sole has been mentioned as an example of the growing movement of non-binary artists.

 Early life

 McLendon grew up queer in a Southern Baptist Church and received all of their vocal training in a church setting.
 McLendon was raised in a predominantly black neighborhood, but attended a predominantly white magnet school.

 A week after their 18th birthday, McLendon attended a Mac Miller concert featuring Rapsody and Nicki Minaj, which they cite as their inspiration for pursuing a musical career.

 Career

 Ivy Sole began their musical career by joining three different collaborations called Indigold, Liberal Art, and Third Eye Optiks.

 In 2016, Ivy Sole began their solo career with the debut mixtape entitled Eden, which would be followed by the extended plays West and then East.
 NPR noted that Ivy Sole tackles mental health issues in their music video for the track entitled "Life" off of the extended play East.

 In 2018, Ivy Sole released their debut full-length album entitled Overgrown.
 Pitchfork did a review of the track entitled "Achilles" off of the album Overgrown.

 In 2020, a live recording of Overgrown entitled Overgrown* (Live from Philadelphia) was released.